MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L02_Solution.md

 ## Exercise 2 - Add components to the solution

-In this exercise, you will access the Power Apps maker portal and select the **Development** environment.
+In this exercise, you will add an existing table to the solution.

 ### Task 2.1 – Add table

-1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.
+1. Navigate to the Power Apps Maker portal `https://make.powerapps.com`.

-1. Make sure you are in the Development environment.
+1. Make sure you are in the **Development** environment.

 1. Select **Solutions**.